ravendesignsystem/rds/README.md

 Once the dependencies above are installed, run the commands below to install the required packages.

 * `npm install` -- installs all the dependencies set in the package.json file
-* `php composer.phar install` -- installs all the dependencies set in the composer.json file
+* `composer install` -- installs all the dependencies set in the composer.json file

+The above commands assume you have composer installed globally.
+If you have composer install at the project level, you would need to run `php composer.phar`.

-## Running RDS Locally
+## Running RDS Locally for dev

-To run RDS locally and watch all relevant files for changes use `npm run dev`.
+Run `npm run dev`

 The above command runs both the sculpin static site generator, [read more](https://sculpin.io) and the laravel mix watch task, [read more](https://laravel-mix.com) concurrently.